grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 ### Multiple outputs

-You can also send metrics simultaneously to several outputs.
+You can also send metrics simultaneously to several outputs by using multiple CLI `--out` flags:
-To do so, set separate arguments for multiple CLI `--out` flags.

 ```bash